wmnsk/go-m3ua/README.md

 ### Installation

-go-gtp supports Go Modules.
 Just run go mod tidy in your project's directory to collect the required packages automatically.

 ```
 go mod tidy